- Use Cases

 “Please elevate the risk level associated with “Joe” from “4” to “8.”

 Because Information Security knows that they monitor risk level “8” differently, and likely more actively, than risk level “4,” they know exactly what to do.
-After a period, when it’s clear that elevated risk is not translating into threat, a risk rating, and aligning monitoring strategies to that risk rating, you are putting in place a combination of tools and process that improve the ability to deal with both positional risk and people risk.
+After a period, when it’s clear that elevated risk is not translating into threat, a simple “revert to ‘4’” is all that’s needed.

+There are certainly factors beyond employee disgruntlement that contribute to insider threat behaviors.
+By employing a risk rating, and aligning monitoring strategies to that risk rating, you are putting in place a combination of tools and process that improve the ability to deal with both positional risk and people risk.